ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_hana_template_vmware/guide.en-gb.md

 > [!warning]
 >
-> A current issue with the Content Library and the dynamic disk feature ([KB85842](https://kb.vmware.com/s/article/85842)) force us to use the direct link of the OVF template.
+> A current issue with the Content Library and the dynamic disk feature ([KB85842](https://kb.vmware.com/s/article/85842)) forces us to use the direct link of the OVF template.
 >

 1. In the vSphere interface, select your datacenter, click on `Action`{.action}, then `Deploy OVF template`{.action}.